adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

 Like the hint pattern mentioned earlier, the error message is injected inside the label.
-So when the field is focused, screen reader users will hear the message in context so they can freely move through the form without having to refer to the summary.
+When the field is focused, screen reader users will hear the message in context so they can freely move through the form without having to refer to the summary.

 *Note: the registration form only consists of text inputs.
 In the next chapter we'll look at how to inject errors accessibly for groups of fields such as radio buttons.*

 ### Submitting The Form Again

 When submitting the form for a second time, we need to clear the existing errors from view.
 Otherwise users may see duplicate errors.
-And in the case that there are no errors, this cleans up the interface momentarily before submission.

 ```JS
 FormValidator.prototype.onSubmit = function(e) {